 Many entrepreneurs will likely go a different route and request a loan from a bank or borrow money from family members.
 No matter who you plan to ask for funds, present a professional business plan and make sure the borrowing terms are clear.

-Business credit cards can also provide startup funds for your candy shop, but it’s important to understand the APR and interest rates.
+Business the truth about business credit cards can also provide startup funds for your candy shop, but it’s important to understand the APR and interest rates.
 It may also be helpful to have a payment plan in place.

 6. Purchase equipment for your candy store